Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 *Computation*

 Computations compute a value for a given data.
-A computation might look like a module for computing a Jones polynomial of a link, or a computing the writhe of a tangle.
+A computation might look like a module for computing a Jones polynomial of a link, or computing the writhe of a tangle.

 *Translators*